 - Oyster Card

-The easiest and cheapest way to use any London public transport including National Railways is by purchasing an Oyster Card.
+The easiest and cheapest way to use any London public transport including National Railways is by purchasing a London transport card.
+You could choose Oyster Card.
 Visitor Oyster Cards and Oyster Cards are electronic smart cards that come with contactless payment option.

 You can use them as you travel on the Tube, Buses, DLR, Thames Clipper riverboat services, London Overground and most National Rail Services in London.
 Simply touch the card on the yellow card reader at the gates when you start and end your journey.
 You can buy the card at any station or even online.

 You can pre-load the amount as per your need and you can anytime top-off the card too.
-It will never expire, so you can save any unused credit or have your money refunded.
+It will never expire, so you can save any unused credit or have your money refunded from your London transport card.

 If you buy a London Daily Pass and travel package, your electronic Oyster Card will be pre-loaded with credit to match your London Pass duration.